 - Recent Graduate

 Do you know a Georgian graduate who should be recognized for his or her career achievements and successes?
 The Alumni Office welcomes suggestions for nominations at any time.
-Please contact Kelly Pottage, Manager, Alumni and Stewardship, firstname.lastname@example.org, 705.728.1968, ext.
+Please contact Kelly Pottage, Manager, Alumni and Community Development, firstname.lastname@example.org, 705.728.1968, ext.
 1878 for further information.

 2015 Premier’s Award nominees